-But that all changed in November when Kansas’ Bill Self was given a new contract, making him the highest-paid college basketball coach, taking home $9.6 million a year.
+In November 2023, Kansas’ Bill Self was given a new contract, making him the highest-paid college basketball coach, taking home $9.6 million a year.

-Below are the rest of the highest-paid college basketball coaches for the 2023-24 season, according to USA Today.
+Below are the rest of the highest-paid college basketball coaches for the 2024-25 season.

 Highest-Paid College Basketball Coaches